1 9 7 0 – 1 9 7 5 (USA)

 But in spite of everything their mutual need to drive each other crazy is the very bond that cements their friendship and makes it possible for them to co-exist as room-mates, even if catastrophe lies around every corner.

-Nancy Cunningham was Oscar’s girlfriend during the first season, and Myrna Turner (Penny Marshall) was his whiny secretary.
-The Pigeon Sisters – Cecily and Gwendolyn – were two silly English girls who lived upstairs.
+Dr Nancy Cunningham (Joan Hotchkis) was Oscar’s girlfriend during the first season, and Myrna Turner (Penny Marshall) was his whiny secretary.
+The Pigeon Sisters – Cecily and Gwendolyn (Monica Evans and Carol Shelly respectively) were two silly English girls who lived upstairs.

-Blanche, Oscar’s ex-wife, was played by Jack Klugman’s real-life wife, Brett Somers.
+Oscar’s ex-wife, Blanche, was played by Klugman’s real-life wife, Brett Somers.
 Edna was Felix’s seldom-seen daughter who was played by two separate actresses in the series.

-For two seasons, Miriam Wellby served as Felix’s girlfriend but by the final season, he had reconciled with his ex-wife, Gloria.
+For two seasons, Miriam Wellby (Elinor Donahue) served as Felix’s girlfriend but by the final season, he had reconciled with his ex-wife, Gloria.

 The situation on which the series had been built was neatly resolved in the final episode when Felix moved out to remarry Gloria.